-Leslie G. Sparks, DVM, from Alleghany County, is a beef cattle, dairy cattle, swine, poultry, and goat farmer.
+Leslie G. Sparks, DVM, from Alleghany County, is a beef cattle, dairy cattle, and swine farmer.
 She is a veterinarian and the owner of Tarheel Mobile Veterinary Services.

 L. Kim Starnes, from Rowan County, is a row crop, poultry, and beef cattle farmer, and is owner of Four S Farms, LLC (farming operation).
-He is Chairman of the Rowan County

-Agricultural Advisory Board (service org), Treasurer of the Miller Ferry Volunteer Fire Department Board, and serves on the North Carolina Angus Association Board (commodity org.).
+He is Treasurer of the Miller Ferry Volunteer Fire Department Board and serves on the Capstone Recovery Center Board (outreach org.).

 Dr. Alton Thompson, from Guilford County, serves as an Outside Director.
 He is Executive Director of the Association of 1890 Research Directors.
-He serves on the Boards of the North Carolina Agriculture Hall of Fame (ag-related org.), Professional Agricultural Workers Conference (ag-related org.), Food Systems Leadership Institute (ag-related org.), Foundation for Food and Agriculture Research (ag-related org.), National Association of University Forest Resources Program (ag-related org.), North Carolina Foundation for Soil and Water Conservation Board (service org.), and 1890 Universities Foundation Board (education org.).
+He serves on the Boards of the North Carolina Agriculture Hall of Fame (ag-related org.), Professional Agricultural Workers Conference (ag-related org.), Food Systems Leadership Institute (ag-related org.), Foundation for Food and Agriculture Research (ag-related org.), National Association of University Forest Resources Program (ag-related org.), North Carolina Foundation for Soil and Water Conservation (service org.), and 1890 Universities Foundation (education org.).

 Subject to approval by the Board, the Association may allow directors honoraria of \$600 for attendance at meetings, committee meetings, or special assignments and \$100 for telephone conference meetings.
-Directors are paid a quarterly retainer fee of \$1,250, with the Chairman of the Board and Audit Committee Chairman receiving \$1,500 quarterly.
-Total compensation paid to directors as a group was \$425,900 in 2019.
+Directors are paid a quarterly retainer fee of \$1,250, with the Chair of the Board and Audit Committee Chair receiving \$1,500 quarterly.
+Total compensation paid to directors as a group was \$316,250 in 2021.
 No director received more than \$5,000 in non-cash compensation during the year.

-The following chart details committee assignments, the year the director began serving on the board, the current term expiration, the number of days served for Board meetings and other activities, compensation for regular Board meetings and retainer, other activities (if applicable), as well as total cash compensation paid for 2019:
+The following chart details committee assignments, the year the director began serving on the board, the current term expiration, the number of days served for Board meetings and other activities, compensation for regular Board meetings and retainer, other activities (if applicable), as well as total cash compensation paid for 2021: